Self-assess your jurisdiction’s level of observance of Insurance Core Principles (ICPs) and receive immediate results

 There are three different assessment types at the disposal of jurisdictions that wish to assess their level of observance of ICPS:

 - Self-assessments, on either the full set of ICPs or against specific ICPs, performed by insurance supervisors themselves, sometimes with the assistance of other experts.
 This self-assessment tool supports such an approach.
 Self-assessments may be followed by peer review and analysis.
+This tool is currently available for a subset of the ICPs only and for some of the ICPs they may not be based on the most current ICP.

 - Reviews conducted by third parties.